stesel/react-frame-rate/CONTRIBUTING.md

 ## Publish new version

-New release triggers github action which builds and publish new version of package.
+New release triggers github action which builds and publishes new version of the package.

 1. Bump version in `package.json`.
 2. Create new tag named by new version.